 4.4.1 General

 When a SMF fails, all its PDU session contexts and PFCP associations affected by the failure may become invalid and may be deleted.

+When the SMF that fails is deployed as part of an SMF set, the PDU session contexts that were served by that SMF are maintained by the SMF set.
+The MPAS and SSET procedures specified for SMF set in clause 5.22 of 3GPP TS 29.244 [4] enable the restarted SMF to continue serving its own PFCP sessions, or other SMFs of an SMF set to take over seamlessly the PFCP sessions that were served by the SMF that fails.

 If F-TEID allocation is performed in the SMF, the SMF should ensure as far as possible that previously used F-TEID values are not immediately reused after a SMF restart, in order to avoid inconsistent TEID allocation throughout the network.